yannikmotzet/velux-integra-control/readme.md

 Manual operation via the physical buttons is still possible.

 ## My setup
-Here you can see my setup with a Raspberry Pi 3 Model B and a KLI 313.
+Here you can see my setup with a Raspberry Pi 3 Model B and a KLI 313 controlling two solar shutters.
 ![my setup](docs/my_setup.jpeg "my setup")